-The Department achieves outstanding results at GCSE with 43% of Students achieving an A* and 88.1% achieving A*-A in 2016.
+The Department achieves outstanding results at GCSE with 50% of Students achieving a level 9 and 100% achieving Level 9 to 7 in 2018.

 Fieldwork is conducted locally and in the Hajar mountains to the east of Dubai.
-In 2019 we aim to take the students to Iceland to experience the ‘Land of Fire and Ice’.
+In 2019 we are taking 50 GCSE students to Iceland to experience the ‘Land of Fire and Ice’.